kishiyamat/ntu-ut-ling-vwp/README.md

 Those are not exactly what we need...

 ???
-if you run the code,
+If you run the code,
-you will see a data frame with a lot of columns. those are what we can get from Tobii.
+you will see a data frame with a lot of columns.
+Those are what we can get from Tobii.
 We can get this kind of data for each segment in a file.
 But they are not exactly what we need.

-We have segment start, segment end, and duration, but it doesn’t make sense. we need to manipulate them, so that we can understand them.
+We have segment start, segment end, and duration, but it doesn't make sense.
+We need to manipulate them, so that we can understand them.
 Below them, we can see a column named studio event data.
 We need more information to tell what these character means.

-So those are not exactly what we were expecting. so what kind of data do we want, then?
+So those are not exactly what we were expecting.
+So what kind of data do we want, then?

 ---